How Much Homework is the Right Amount of Homework?

 Homework Tips for Parents

 Homework time can be a little difficult for a busy family, resulting in stumped parents and frustrated kids.
-In our Homework Tips Parent Guide, we offer the following advice that you can share with the families in your classroom to help create more positive experiences, no matter how much work is assigned.
+Read on for advice that you can share with the families in your classroom to help create more positive experiences, no matter how much work is assigned.

 Set a routine, but be sure to get your child’s input.